LukeShortCloud/rootpages/markdown/linux.md

 The Linux kernel can handling incoming requests differently depending on the scheduler method.
 By default, all processes use the Completely Fair Scheduler (CFS) that tries to handle all incoming tasks equally.
 It is only technically possible to change the default scheduler by modifying the Linux kernel's source code and then recompiling the kernel.
 [2] There are 5 different kernel scheduling policies that can be set to processes manually.
 These are set by using the `chrt` command.

-* SCHED_BATCH = Batch handles CPU-intesnive tasks with real time priority.
+* SCHED_BATCH = Batch handles CPU-intensive tasks with real time priority.
 * SCHED_FIFO (first-in first-out) = Handles each task that is requested, in order.
 * SCHED_IDLE = Tasks will only be processed when the processor is mostly idle.
 * SCHED_OTHER (CFS) = All tasks are treated equally and are handled with the same amount of priority.